miguelazue/insurance-cross-selling/README.md

 ### Interpretation

 The AUC score for **Neural Network Version 1** is 0.86017.
-This means that with this model, there is an 86% probability that an individual with a positive response will have a higher predicted score than an individual with a negative response.
+This means that with this model, there is a 86% probability that an individual with a positive response will have a higher predicted score than an individual with a negative response.

 The ROC curve compares the True Positive Rate (TPR) and the False Positive Rate (FPR) at different score cutoffs.
 The goal of a classification model is to achieve a high TPR and a low FPR.